iamyuviii/Team-Pulse/BUG_REPORT.md

 **Fix:**
 Memoized the members array (e.g. with `useMemo`) so it only changes when the underlying data or filters actually change, preventing unnecessary effect re-runs.

-**Connected to:** Bug 11 (FilterContext state mutation).
-If filter state mutations didn't produce new references, React might batch-skip updates and then suddenly catch up, amplifying the visual jitter.
-Fixing both together stabilizes the filter ➝ grid pipeline.

 ---